imonmandal/Time-Table-Mngmnt-Systm/Readme.txt

-Use php v5
+Use php v7
-Password for mysql is nothing->it can be changed in project Xampp server was used
+Password for mysql can be changed in project in "Database\DBController.php" and in "index.php" Xampp server was used

-First big project made by me given by Prof. B D Zope.
+First big project made by me

+Data can be uploaded from excelsheet to mysql database Don't disturb the layout of excel sheets in the data directory We have to only handle class time table
+Teacher and room time table will be taken care of
+This project will ensure that there is no clashes Maximum number of lectures of teachers will be taken care of Data from database can be downloaded in any given location Future work:- Automation and signup can be added

+This project was made for PICT college